dorianbayart/sandbox/games/pixel-fortress/ROADMAP.md

 ## Gameplay (Medium Priority)

 - [x] **Fog of War:** Implement a fog of war mechanism.
+- [ ] **Building prices:** Prices of buildings are increasing with the amount of buildings already built. *(In Progress)*
+Details: The price of a building is based on the amount of buildings already built.
+Maybe 25% more expensive for each building.
 - [ ] **Special Maps:** Add predefined maps. *(Not Planned)*
 - [ ] **Campaign Mode:** Add campaigns maps with scenarii. *(Not Planned)*